 During your cruise you will meet staff throughout the ship who will provide you with excellent service.
 They are supported by just as many staff and crew who work hard behind the scene to ensure that you enjoy every moment onboard.
 Hotel Service Charges will be prepaid at the time of booking based on the below amounts:

-Child 3 years and over R 50 per person per day
+Child 2 -12 years R86 per person per day

 Child under 3 years No Service Charge applied